ellennickles/code-your-way-s25/week11/README.md

 Continue making progress on your project.

- To prepare for your individual meeting, complete the following:
+To prepare for your individual meeting, please complete and submit the following by Sunday night, April 20:

 - **Summarize Your Progress** • Briefly outline what you have accomplished so far.
 - **Define Your Two-Week Timeline** • As best you can, clearly map out